 Policies for rockandwater.net mailing lists

-These mailing lists are here for the use and enjoyment of the paddling community.
+The mailing lists that we host are here for the use and enjoyment of the paddling community.
 They're a small attempt to repay that community for what it's given us; we hope it works.

 To maximize both of those (use and enjoyment) requires the cooperation of everyone who uses them.
 This is a quick list of a few policies that we hope will help everyone understand what to do and what not to do.
-These are pretty typical of all Internet mailing lists, so you'll be able to apply what you learn here in many other places.
+These policies are a combination of best practices developed over decades of experience with thousands of mailing lists.
+Think of them as an Internet-wide rough consensus on what to do and what not to do.

 What's a mailing list?
 A mailing list (also known as a "reflector") is a group of people who communicate using a single email address -- the address of the mailing list.
 Any message sent to that address is forwarded (or "reflected") to everyone on the mailing list.